One-pan Prawn & Orzo Pasta

 Heat EVO in a large frying pan set over medium heat.
 Add onion and a little salt and sauté for 5 minutes to soften onion.
 Add garlic and sauté for 1 minute until fragrant.
 Stir in the fish fumet, water and then risoni pasta.
 Bring the mixture to a boil and then turn down the heat to simmer for 10 minutes, stirring regularly so the pasta doesn’t stick to the pan.

 Stir in the parsley and prawns and simmer for 8-10 minutes more, stirring regularly, until the pasta is al dente (just tender to the bite) and the prawns are cooked bright pink.

-Adjust seasoning with salt and pepper, to taste.
-Serve garnished with basil and a sprinkling of smoked paprika flakes.
+Adjust seasoning with salt and pepper, to taste and serve garnished with basil.
 A green salad or steamed green vegetable, such as broccoli or spinach makes an ideal accompaniment to this dish.